-As summer turns to autumn, the park at Knole is a great place to take a walk and notice the seasonal changes.
+Autumn in the park at Knole is a great time to take a walk and notice the seasonal changes.
 Although the park covers 1,000 acres, the National Trust only manages 100 acres, with the rest owned and taken care of by the Sackville family’s Knole Estate (including the deer herd).

-The park is open to all to enjoy and can be accessed from the National Trust car park at Knole with pre-booking or by many of the pedestrian gates around the perimeter.
+The park is open to all to enjoy and can be accessed from the National Trust car park at Knole with your pre-booked ticket to visit the house, or by many of the pedestrian gates around the perimeter.
 Alternative parking can be found in the town centre following the postcode TN13 1LW.